Heinrich von Brühl: Legacy

 Brühl died at Dresden on 28 October 1763, having survived his master only for a few weeks.
 The new elector, Frederick Christian caused an inquiry to be held into his administration.
 His fortune including large palaces at Pförten (present-day Brody), Oberlichtenau and Wachau-Seifersdorf was found to amount to a million and a half talers, and was sequestered but afterwards restored to his family.
 The inquiry showed that Brühl owed his immense fortune to the prodigality of the king rather than to unlawful means of accumulation.

 His profusion was often beneficial to the arts and sciences.
 The famous Meissen porcelain Swan Service was made for him, with over 2,200 pieces, now dispersed to collections around the world.
+The Meissen Fountain, largest assemblage of its kind, was also made for Brühl.
 In 1736 the architect Johann Christoph Knöffel had begun to build a city palace and terrace for the count on the bank of the Elbe in the heart of Dresden.
 This was originally called "Brühl's Garden" and is today known as Brühl's Terrace.
 The Brühl Palace at Warsaw was rebuilt according to the designs by Joachim Daniel von Jauch from 1754 to 1759.

 Brühl was a dedicated collector and protector of the arts - Francesco Algarotti called him a Maecenas.
 He owned a large gallery of pictures, which was bought by Empress Catherine II of Russia in 1768, and his library of 70,000 volumes was one of the biggest private libraries in the Holy Roman Empire.

 Brühl was portrayed by Johannes Riemann in the 1941 film Friedemann Bach.

 Family

 He married countess Franziska von Kolowrat-Krakowska on 29 April 1734.
 She was born into one of the most powerful noble houses of Bohemian origin and was a favourite of the wife of Frederick Augustus.
 Four sons and a daughter survived him.
 His eldest son, Alois Friedrich von Brühl, was also a Saxon politician, and a soldier and dramatist as well.
 His daughter Maria Amalia married Polish count, Jerzy August Mniszech of Dukla.
 His youngest son, Hans Moritz von Brühl (1746–1811), was before the Revolution of 1789 a colonel in the French service, and afterwards general inspector of roads in Brandenburg and Pomerania.
-By his wife Margarethe Schleierweber, the daughter of a French corporal, and renowned for her beauty and intellectual gifts, he was the father of Carl von Brühl who as intendant-general of the Prussian royal theatres was of some importance in the history of the development of the drama in Germany.
+By his wife Margarethe Schleierweber, the daughter of a French corporal, and renowned for her beauty and intellectual gifts, he was the father of Carl von Brühl who as intendant-general of the Prussian royal theatres was of some importance in the history of the development of drama in Germany.
 Another granddaughter was Marie von Brühl, who married Carl von Clausewitz.

 Heinrich von Brühl also had a nephew named Hans Moritz von Brühl, the same as that of his youngest son.
 The nephew was a diplomat and astronomer, and lived much of his life in England.